nodejs/node/doc/api/cli.md

 added: v12.0.0
 -->

-To be used in conjunction with `--experimental-modules`.
-Sets the resolution algorithm for resolving specifiers.
+Sets the resolution algorithm for resolving ES modulespecifiers.
 Valid options are `explicit` and `node`.

 The default is `explicit`, which requires providing the full path to a module.
 The `node` mode will enable support for optional file extensions and